 What will your EWS do?

 Draw a model that shows how your system works.

-Include Hardware: Inputs Sensors Outputs Include Software: Information Flow amazon future engineer
+Include Hardware:

+- Inputs

+- Sensors

+- Outputs

+Include Software:

+- Information Flow (arrows) - Types of Code

-(arrows)Types of Code Show how your design reduces human vulnerability (risk) to a natural hazard!
+Show how your design reduces human vulnerability (risk) to natural hazards in your chosen area?
 (Tip: Use a speech bubble!)
 Insert an image of your model to the right.
 Accessibility: How does your EWS address accessibility?
+Optional- How does your system improve on something that already exists?
 Did you start coding?
 If so, provide a link to your code.

 Part 2: Building Your EWS Design Solution Answer the following questions after you have built your system.
-Take a picture of your working prototype and insert to the right.
+Take a picture or video of your working prototype and insert to the right.
 Is your code working as you planned?
 Why or why not?
 ScreenShots or Links to Code: Computational Thinking Approach: Persevering What problems did you have with your EWS design and how did you try to overcome them?

-Lesson 7 Sharing Your Design Solution
+Lesson 9 Sharing Your Design Solution